cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 - Launch listener questions (respond to episode launch on twitter, any topic is fair game and we will discuss those that get us thinking)
 -

+## Community Questions
+1. Lewis Harland - To what extent does securing Decred (PoS) by constantly buying tickets deter ordinary users to participate/support the network in the long term?
+Are there tradeoffs (if any)?